Robrowno/rally-blog/README.md

 - Whilst testing for the TESTING.md file, I realised that emails were being accepted in the form submission, even if the input value wasn't an email.
 When I went back to my Contact page html file to check what was going on, I realised I had put `type=text` in the input field rather than `type=email`.
 Once corrected this fixed the issue.

 - Found out while testing that there was a way for users already logged in, to be able to log in again through a link in the profile page.
 I fixed this by adding an if/endif statement like so: `{% if not user.is_authenticated %}.....{% endif %}`.
+- I was unsuccessful in early attempts to upload images in the add-post manage page on the front end, I was advised to add an image using `some_variable = request.FILES.get('some_image', None)` and that did the trick.
+I hadn't used request.FILES before until needing to do this, so it was a great piece of information to find out.

+- When adding the HTTP Status code handlers, I was unable to understand why they could be made to appear in a live server (deployed link).
+I only realised after trying to alter the variables and names and play about with the functions, that I had used the incorrect urls.py file to load host the handlers (Should have been Project level urls and not App level).

+- The delete_post view was causing me Integrity and Reverse-Match issues when deleting posts passing a slug as an argument.
+However, when I switched to identifying by id (indentifying posts by `post = Post.objects.get(id=id)`) instead, it seemed to work fine.
+I also redirected/reversed to 'home' instead which was a more reliable return method.

+- I added a password length requirement for registering and changing passwords as I realised the passwords could be any length at all which would go against good practice.

 # Peer Reviews